 I still prefer affiliate marketing because it's what works for me right now, but I can't deny that some people are making bank with display ads.
 If you don't want to start affiliate marketing, you gotta read that guide.
 It was updated in early Nov 2016 and Jon is great about adding updates each year based on what he's doing with his own sites and how he's making money.

-Most of the 2017 updates have been inserted throughout this review of Adsense and contextual ads.
 Many folks have ask questions in the comments regarding my friend that got banned.
 Eventually, he was able to start an LLC company and get an EIN to reapply for an Adsense account.
 Though he does have Adsense, he hasn't seriously tried to get ads back on his site.
 Now he's focusing solely on affiliate marketing and leaving his websites ad-free for now.